toddbluhm/env-cmd/README.md

 ### `--fallback` file usage option

-If the `.env` file does not exist at the provieded custom path, then use the default fallback location `./.env` env file instead.
+If the `.env` file does not exist at the provided custom path, then use the default fallback location `./.env` env file instead.

 ### `--use-shell`